Pratik280/pratik280.github.io/src/content/blog/05-styling-react-native-with-tailwindcss-and-navigating-between-pages-with-react-navigator/index.md

 ### Customization of Navigation Header Bar

-The header bar that provided by default with React Navigation has few customizations like backgroundColor, TintColor and much more.
+The header bar that provided by default with React Navigation has many customizations like backgroundColor, TintColor and much more.

 ```javascript
 const App = () => {